api3dao/vitepress-docs/docs/guides/misc/infura-key/index.md

 Select the <b>CREATE NEW KEY</b>.
 Note that Infura projects have been renamed as keys.
 If you already have a key you wish to use, click on the <b>MANAGE KEY</b>
-button to the right of the key name and go the next step (#3).
+button to the right of the key name and go to the next step (#3).

 <img src="./src/infura-key-new.png" style="border:solid 1px lightgrey;width:70%;">